 Wasted Too Much Time

-So, why didn’t I do this?
+So then, why didn’t I do this?

 It’s simple…I wasted too much time and did not take it seriously enough.